 Preventing condom breakage

-Check that your preferred brand of lubricant is water-based.
-Water-based lubricants help reduce friction, which can lead to condom breakage.
-Water-based lubricant should be used for all anal sex.
-The use of water-based lubricant can also increase both your and your partner’s sexual pleasure.
+Check that your preferred brand of lubricant is water- or silicone-based, not oil-based.
+Both water- and silicone-based lubricants help to reduce friction, and so help prevent condom breakage.
+Water- and silicone-based lubricant should be used for all anal sex.
+The use of lubricant can also increase both your and your partner’s sexual pleasure.

 Avoid oil-based lubricants